Back to all news

 Why the Loo is the City’s Favorite Toilet

-• Durability – The Loo’s minimalist design and stainless steel material keep it up and running for over 100 years!
+• Durability – The Loo’s minimalist design and stainless steel material keep it up and running for decades!

 • Ease of Maintenance – This restroom actively deters graffiti, loitering, drug use, and other low-level crime that increase maintenance costs.